stephanenicolas/RoboDemo/README.md

 RoboDemo
 ========

-RoboDemo is a ShowCase library for Android to demonstrate how a given Activity works to users.
+RoboDemo is a ShowCase library for Android to demonstrate to users how a given Activity works.

 Screenshots
 -----------